 Just like seeing a doctor for a check-up, an eye test is an important part of looking after ourselves.

-As well as measuring and correcting any vision problems an optometrist will also look at the overall health of your eyes to ensure there are no signs of eye disease.
+As well as measuring and correcting any vision problems an optometrist will also look at the overall health of your eyes.